-There are general requirements for the plan to pay any part of the expense for an eligible dental service.
-They are:

-- The eligible dental service is medically necessary - You get the eligible dental service from in-network or out-of-network providers
+There are several general requirements for the plan to pay any part of the expense for an eligible dental service.
+The eligible dental service is medically necessary and You get your care from Your PCD.

-You will find details on medical necessity requirements in the Medical necessity requirements section.
+You will find details on medical necessity in the Medical necessity and referral requirements section.
+You will find the requirement to use an in-network provider and any exceptions in the Who provides the care section.